mad-huS/My-Bizcardx-project/README.md

 ## 2. Extracting the information:
 The image is converted in to array format using numpy and then it is read and text is extracted using EasyOCR

+## 3. Parsing various types of information from the OCR data:
+we have to imply certain conditions.
+If all these conditions are satisfied, the code will append the text to the dict variable we have created.

+## 4. Uploading into the database:
+These extracted information will be uploaded into the database by clicking on the save button.

+## 5. Creating an web app through Streamlit app:
+After this we can use various streamlit functions to upload, modify and delete the data present in the database.